Ernestoswaz/hr-analytics-project/README.md

 - The data indicates a growing preference for a *hybrid working model*

 ## Approach
-- Cleaned and validated attendance data
+- Cleaned and formatted attendance data using DAX calculated columns and measures
+- Standardized attendance statuses (Present, WFH, Sick Leave)
-- Calculated attendance and WFH percentages using DAX
+- Created date-based calculations for monthly and overall percentages
-- Analyzed monthly trends to identify changes in employee work preferences
+- Developed KPI measures for Present %, WFH %, and Sick Leave %
-- Built an interactive Power BI dashboard to visualize attendance patterns
+- Built an interactive Power BI dashboard for analysis and visualization

 ## Tools Used
 - Power BI (DAX, Data Modeling, Visualization)